jumaluwati/Compliance_Checker/README.md

 ## Troubleshooting

 *   **DNAC Connection Issues:**
-    *   Verify that the DNAC IP address, username, and password are correct.
+    *   Verify that the Catalyst Center IP address, username, and password are correct.
-    *   Ensure that your application can reach the DNAC instance.
+    *   Ensure that your application can reach the Catalyst Center instance.
 *   **Database Connection Issues:**
     *   Verify that the MySQL database is running.
     *   Verify that the database credentials in the `.env` file are correct.